Brighten up your Easter, Mother’s Day or just Spring eating with these beautiful cupcakes decorated to look like hydrangeas. Enjoy a sweet bouquet!

 After you have filled your piping bag, be sure to move the icing down the bag (towards the tip) very evenly, so all 3 colours move down together.
 It may help to unfold the bag completely, lay flat on the counter and use a the full length of your hand to move it evenly.

-As mentioned above, if your frosting seems to have softened a bit as you filled your bag or as you pipe your cupcakes, simply take the whole bag and pop it in the fridge for 5 minutes to firm it up before proceeding.
+If your frosting seems to have softened a bit as you filled your bag or as you pipe your cupcakes, simply take the whole bag and pop it in the fridge for 5 minutes to firm it up before proceeding.

 These cupcakes freeze well, either just the cupcakes made ahead or after they’ve been iced.
 If they have been frosted, simply freeze on a baking sheet first, then transfer to a freezer bag once the frosting is firm.